jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Introduction/task3.md

 </div>

-In order to implement this method, you will have to call the `getTexture` method of the `TextureManager` class.
+To implement this method, you will have to call the `getTexture` method of the `TextureManager` class.
-In order to do that, use the dot syntax `.` — the same syntax as the one used to access fields of a structure:
+To do so use the dot syntax `.` — the same syntax as the one used to access fields of a structure:

 ```c++
 const sf::Texture* texture = textureManaged.getTexture(id);